Kurt M. Brauer, Member, Warner, Norcross, and Judd, LLP

 Amy Berry, Member, Michigan Department of Environmental Quality

-Amy Berry is the Wetland Protection Program Policy Coordinator with the Water Resources Division in the Michigan Department of Environmental Quality, with about 20years of experience with wetland issues.
-She serves as a technical and regulatory resource for MDEQ staff and the public, providing guidance and policy development for the best protection and management of the state’s wetland resources, including stakeholder engagement and administration of the newly formed Agricultural Assistance Program.
+Amy Berry is the Wetland Protection Program Policy Coordinator with the Water Resources Division in the Michigan Department of Environment, Great Lakes and Energy with over 20 years of experience with wetland issues.
+She serves as a technical and regulatory resource for EGLE staff and the public, providing guidance and policy development for the best protection and management of the state’s wetland resources, including stakeholder engagement and administration of the newly formed Agricultural Assistance Program.